 Daniel Craigs Workout for Skyfall

 With little information on Daniel Craig’s actual workout routine I can only speculate as to what he actually did.
 Fortunately, I have helped hundreds of men transform their bodies into the condition of Daniel Craig, Ryan Reynolds and Chris Evans.
-Therefore I will provide a workout routine to build a physique like Craig.
-Let’s get started
+As well, I have gotten into very similar condition as Daniel Craig as demonstrated below.
+I would say the only difference is that I am carrying about 7 more pounds of muscle.

 Workout A – Chest & Triceps